-Regional Arts Victoria curates and presents a diverse array of artists from all across the state for each year’s Regional Victoria Living Expo.
+Regional Arts Victoria curated and presented a diverse array of artists from all across the state for the Regional Victoria Living Expo.

-From the dynamic stylings of Ballarat’s hip hop crew Existdance, to the powerful Skin Choir from country all across Victoria, to Albury-Wodonga’s high-power Flying Fruit Fly Circus, and everywhere in between: the Expo is a massive partnership event that offers its 10,000 annual visitors a taste of regional culture, inspiring an increasing number to make the move to regional Victoria.
-Here’s a taster:
+From the dynamic stylings of Ballarat’s hip hop crew Existdance, to the powerful Skin Choir from country all across Victoria, to Albury-Wodonga’s high-power Flying Fruit Fly Circus, and everywhere in between: the Expo was a massive partnership event that offered its 10,000 annual visitors a taste of regional culture, inspiring an increasing number to make the move to regional Victoria.

-The Expo as a whole is managed by the Victorian Government department, Regional Development Victoria, and takes place over three days at the enormous Melbourne Convention and Exhibition Centre.
-Regional Arts Victoria curates and produces the cultural program, working with key arts organisations Multicultural Arts Victoria, the National Gallery of Victoria, the Public Galleries Association of Victoria and the Melbourne International Comedy Festival, as well as the Victorian Government department, Creative Victoria.
+The Expo as a whole was managed by the Victorian Government department, Regional Development Victoria, and took place over three days at the enormous Melbourne Convention and Exhibition Centre.
+Regional Arts Victoria curated and produced the cultural program, working with key arts organisations Multicultural Arts Victoria, the National Gallery of Victoria, the Public Galleries Association of Victoria and the Melbourne International Comedy Festival, as well as the Victorian Government department, Creative Victoria.

 Past Expo programs have included:

 H.K.U.D.
 “LADO” – Croatian Cultural Artistic Association